 Posts Tagged ‘David Lynch’

-Film Review – Dune
+Film Review – Nightbitch

 The history of Frank Herbert’s novel Dune being adapted to the big screen has had its fair share of ups and downs.
 Alejandro Jodorowsky made an attempt only for the project to fall apart.
 David Lynch released his version in 1984 to critical and financial…